Helmand

 Afghanistan, the graveyard of empires or just a graveyard with a pipeline running through it?
 By William Bowles

 Come on folks, it’s just good sense, there is no way the Empire can actually win the war in Afghanistan.
-As I have stated before it’s not about ‘winning’ but occupation.
-Afghanistan is basically a stepping stone on the way to some place else and leaving an oil pipeline behind with a friendly government in place to protect it.
-Ah, but the best laid plans of mice and men etc…
+As I have stated before it’s about being there, not ‘winning’.
+Afghanistan is basically a stepping stone on the way to some place else and leaving an oil pipeline behind with a friendly government in… Continue reading

 Britain’s propaganda offensive on behalf of Afghan war By Chris Marsden